Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Introduction

 \section{Introduction}

 Mathematical modeling of biological systems involves a tradeoff between detail and tractability.
-Here, we consider evolutionary ecological systems with spatial extent---a complicating factor, as it implies the possibility of heterogeneity.
+Here, we consider evolutionary ecological systems with spatial extent---a complicating factor.
 Analytical treatments of spatial systems typically treat as equivalent all configurations with the same overall population density, the same allele frequencies, the same pairwise contact probabilities or the like.
-Generally, one seeks a simplified analytical model, which {\em coarse-grains} ``microstates'' (complete specification of each organism) to ``macrostates'' (characterized by quantities like average densities), allowing one to make useful predictions about the model's behavior \cite{levin1992,dieckmann2000}.
+For ease of analysis, one seeks a simplified analytical model, which {\em coarse-grains} ``microstates'' (the complete specification of each organism) to ``macrostates'' (characterized by quantities like average densities), allowing one to make useful predictions about the model's behavior~\cite{levin1992,dieckmann2000}.
 Corrections to simple coarse-grainings can quickly generate an overbearing quantity of algebra.
+It is fairly well appreciated that the simplest approximations break down in the spatial context.
+What is less acknowledged and not yet systematically understood is that the extensions of the simpler approximations also fail.
 Before exhausting ourselves with ever-more-elaborate refinements, it would be useful to have some understanding of when a particular series of approximations is doomed to inadequacy.